TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Conceptual_Design.md

 **Prefabricated Enclosure**

 &nbsp; &nbsp; &nbsp; &nbsp;The enclosure and protection subsystem serves as the structural backbone of the overall design, ensuring that all internal components remain secure, accessible, and protected during field use.
 Its primary function is to provide a robust, weather-resistant housing to support intuitive implementation.
 Effective airflow for thermal regulation will need to be taken into account, as well as user-friendly access for troubleshooting, repairs, and modular component interchange.
 To meet these goals, the prefabricated enclosure is governed by strict minimum requirements, including ventilation requirements, insect mitigation, waterproof sealing through grommets or sealtight fittings, and compliance with IPX-4 and NEMA 4 protection standards.
-The Gratury 16.1" × 12.2" × 7.1" outdoor enclosure possesses an IP67 rating, offers a transparent cover for internal observation, and provides durable stainless-steel latching for repeated outdoor use.
-With the addition of ventilated openings fitted with metal mesh, this enclosure meets all structural, environmental, and accessibility requirements for reliable operation in both home and field environments.

-&nbsp; &nbsp; &nbsp; &nbsp;In conclusion, team 6 has elected to use the Gratury 16.1" × 12.2" × 7.1" outdoor enclosure.
-This is justified by its clear alignment with every functional requirement and constraint of the TEC measurement prototype.
-Not only does it exceed the necessary waterproof rating, but its generous internal volume, removable backplate, and universal grid mounting pattern collectively provide an ease of access, adaptability, and modularity that a custom-built enclosure would struggle to match without significant additional effort or cost.
-The enclosure's transparent, fully latched door inherently satisfies the need for internal visibility, while maintaining durability through its stainless-steel hardware.
-The addition of slatted ventilation openings preserves both airflow and environmental protection.
-Its ability to be mounted in multiple orientations further enhances its real-world usability across a variety of field scenarios.
-Although this specific model may not be universally available, its performance in meeting and surpassing project requirements demonstrates why a prefabricated enclosure, especially one with comparable features, offers the most practical, efficient, and robust solution for both prototype development and future user adoption.
+&nbsp; &nbsp; &nbsp; &nbsp;In conclusion, team 6 has elected to use a prefabricated enclosure.
+This is justified by its ability to align with every functional requirement and constraint of the TEC measurement prototype.
+A custom-built enclosure would struggle to match the desired specifications without significant additional effort or cost and assumes the user has access to a 3D printer.
+Although team 6 will select a specific model, any model matching the desired criteria exemplified by the chosen enclosure shall adequately provide the most practical, efficient, and robust solution for both prototype development and future user adoption.

 # **High-Level Solution**